Meridianwaiinu 31 (1)

 Waiinu Energy Park is a proposed wind farm, solar energy and battery development northwest of Whanganui.

-A further proposed grid connection site is north of State Highway 3.
+The main site is on farmland between Waitōtara and Waiinu Beach.
+A proposed grid connection site is north of State Highway 3.

 Waiinu site map plain